damianh/LittleForker/README.md

 Cooperative shutdown allows a "parent" process to instruct a "child" process to shut down.
-Different to `SIGTERM` and `Process.Kill()` in that it allows a child to acknowledge recipt of the request and clean up cleanly.
+Different to `SIGTERM` and `Process.Kill()` in that it allows a child to acknowledge receipt of the request and clean up cleanly.
 Combined with `Supervisor.Stop()` a parent can send the signal and then wait for `ExitedSuccessfully`.

 The inter-process communication is done via named pipes where the pipe name is